cewing/codefellows_f2_python/source/session07.rst

 Kicking the Tires
 -----------------

-Copy the file ``code/session07/circly.py`` to your student folder.
+Copy the file ``Example/Session07/circle.py`` to your student folder.
+(we used it for out testing try out...)

-In it, write a simple "Circle" class:
+In it, update the simple "Circle" class:

 .. code-block:: ipython